Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 Key Takeaways

-1. Web version is legitimately useful
+• Web version is legitimately useful

 • Not just a "teaser" for desktop

-• Sufficient for many users
+• Sufficient for many casual users

-2. Desktop version worth paying for IF?!?
+• Desktop version worth paying for if:

 • Professional work demands it